 Does your teenage daughter spend most of her free time on her phone?
 Does she obsessively take selfies and seem preoccupied with creating her identity through social media?
 Is she socially withdrawn?
 Does she exhibit symptoms of anxiety and depression?
 As her parent, are you wondering if her relationship to social media is healthy or unhealthy?
 Do you wonder the long term effects social media has on your daughters developing brain?
 Are your efforts to impose limits on her social media use met with emotional breakdowns that feel like a constant battle?
 If you answered yes to any of these questions, your daughter might be struggling with symptoms of social media addiction.

-We offer individual teen and adolescent therapy, parent/daughter therapy, parent coaching, and girls empowerment groups to support girls in creating meaningful, face-to-face connection.
-Our therapists are trained to help your daughter explore the self-limiting beliefs and struggles that exist beneath her symptoms of obsessive digital connectivity, while helping her develop tools to regulate her emotions.
-This process with allow her to tune into her inner voice, which will help build a positive self-identity that will serve her throughout her lifetime.
+We offer individual teen and adolescent therapy, parent/daughter therapy, parent coaching, and girls empowerment groups to support girls in creating meaningful, face-to-face connections.
+Our therapists are trained to help your daughter explore the self-limiting beliefs and struggles that exist beneath her symptoms of obsessive digital connectivity while helping her develop tools to regulate her emotions.
+This process allows her to tune into her inner voice, which will help build a positive self-identity that will serve her throughout her lifetime.
 We believe that social media, when used in a balanced way, can be a positive resource in social identity development.
 Balance is key.

 Contact the Colorado Women’s Center today to schedule an appointment with one of our amazing counselors and therapists and begin to discover your feminine power and freedom!
 (720) 810-2355